SFTP to SMS

 1. Log in to the SFTP Server.

-3. Within 5 seconds, the file will be processed by SFTP to SMS automatically.
+3. Within 5 seconds, the file will be processed automatically.

 Main Body Parameters